do's and dont's

 its scope"

-If you must have a global, mark it so, and give it an explanatory name.
+If a global is absolutely nececessry, mark it so, and give it an explanatory name.

-If you must have a variable shared from another file, give it a name that says this.
+If a variable must be shared from another file, give it a name that says this.

 Often a long name for a variable used on 2 lines is just overkill. - Compile with the strictest compiler warnings available, strive to make no warnings appear.